-Automating RFQ Intake: How Manufacturers Use AI to Capture and Qualify Leads Faster
+How Manufacturers Use AI to Automate RFQ Intake and Qualify Leads Faster

 Manufacturing RFQs get lost when shop floor staff can't take detailed notes.
 Learn how AI captures structured quote requests and helps manufacturers respond faster.